Introduction to Risk Management for Wholesale Electricity Markets

 “I liked the interactivity and encouragement by the instructors to participate in each section of the course.” –Assistant Fuel Marketing Analyst, New York Power Authority

-This course will provide a comprehensive set of introductory information about basics of power systems, RTOs/ISOs, and electricity trading and hedging for professionals working at power, financial, and energy companies.
+This course will give you the insight you need to better manage this risk by providing a comprehensive set of introductory information about basics of power systems, RTOs/ISOs, and electricity trading and hedging for professionals working at power, financial, and energy companies.

 - Review the basics of electric power system; types of electricity and their characteristics, terminology, and measurement units